dsmrreader/dsmr-reader/docs/how-to/development.rst

 Just import it as you should on your RaspberryPi.
 Copy a database backup to ``/var/lib/postgresql/`` on your PC and import it::

+    # NOTE: Some what broken when using Docker.
+But this was the legacy method:
     # Create empty database if it does not exist yet.
     sudo -u postgres createdb -O dsmrreader dsmrreader